shanu-sarkar/Entertainment-App/readme.md

 # Entertainment App
 ## Welcome to our Entertainment App project!
 This repository contains both the frontend and backend code for our application.
 The frontend is built using React with Vite and Tailwind CSS, while the backend is built with Node.js using Express, Axios, Crocs, JWT for authentication, Mongoose for MongoDB database interaction, and Nodemon for automatic server restarts during development.

+## Features

+- **User Authentication**: Utilizes JWT for secure login and registration, ensuring user data protection.
+- **Media Exploration**: Allows users to discover trending movies and TV shows, with detailed views available for each media item.
+- **Bookmarks**: Enables users to bookmark their favorite media, creating a personalized list of favorites accessible at any time.
+- **Detailed Media Information**: Provides in-depth details about movies and TV shows, including cast, genres, ratings, and more.

 # File Structure
 # Frontend :-
 - frontend/